-Responses to Question 19-22 will be used only to contact survey participants with relevant opportunities to participate in follow up activities.
-This Question is option, and will not inform the interpretation of the remainder of the survey responses.
+Responses to Questions 19-22 will be used only to contact survey participants with relevant opportunities to participate in follow up activities.
+These questions are option, and will not inform the interpretation of the remainder of the survey responses.

 When will the survey close?

 The survey will be open until 31 January, 2018.